Student Code of Conduct

 • Acquisition, without permission, of tests or other academic material belonging to a member of the university faculty or staff.

-• Engagement in any behavior specifically prohibited by a faculty member in the course syllabus or class discussion.
+Engagement in any behavior specifically prohibited by a faculty member in the course syllabus or class discussion.

-The term “plagiarism" includes but is not limited to the use by paraphrase or direct quotation of the published or unpublished work of another person without full and clear acknowledgment and/or the use of the students’ previous assignments for another class without authorization by an instructor.
+The term plagiarism includes but is not limited to the use by paraphrase or direct quotation of the published or unpublished work of another person without full and clear acknowledgment and/or the use of the students’ previous assignments for another class without authorization by an instructor.
 Plagiarism also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.

-I) Other Legal Violations
+Other Legal Violation

 Any alleged violation of federal, state, or local laws, regulations, or local ordinances is prohibited.
 Violation of any NIU policy not specifically stated in the Student Code of Conduct.
 This also includes State of Illinois Executive Orders when applicable.

-J) Smoking Violation
+Smoking Violation

-The Smoke Free Campus Act, Public Law 98-0895 prohibits smoking on all state-supported higher education institutions including public university and community college campuses.
-See the Smoke Free Campus policy onthe Department of Police and Public Safety website.
+The Smoke Free Campus Act, Public Law 98-0895 prohibits smoking on all state- supported higher education institutions including public university and community college campuses.
+See the Smoke Free Campus policy on the Department of Police and Public Safety website.

 Academic Misconduct Jurisdiction